Coki Beach in St. Thomas (USVI)

 • Water color: Clear, Turquoise

-• Sand quality: White sand beach, some small pebbles
+• Sand quality: White sand beach – quite soft

-• Best for: Easy, kid-friendly snorkeling with lots of amenities
+• Best for: Local hangout spot, perfect for beginner snorkeling, lots of amenities

 • Lifeguard: Yes